alexamaingard/boolean-uk-react-events-and-forms/README.md

 ### The `Product` form should have:

-- An `ColorSquare` that changes with the color selection
+- A `ColorSquare` that changes with the color selection
 - Inputs should either have a `value` or `checked` attribute

 This form you will write code to handle the inputs.